treesinfall

 Deep or drifted snow conditions often completely hide the edge, making it difficult to avoid turf damage in the plowing process.
 To report turf damage, please call us at 519-539-2382 ext.
 3104 or 3102.

-Public Works Staff will review the damage in early spring and make repairs as weather permits.
+Public works staff will review the damage in early spring and make repairs as weather permits.

-Who is responsible for clearing snow around Canada Post Super Mailboxes?
+Who is responsible for clearing snow around Canada Post super mailboxes?

-Canada Post is responsible for clearing the snow and ice around Super Mailboxes.
+Canada Post is responsible for clearing the snow and ice around super mailboxes.
 Contact Canada Post at 1-800-267-1177 for more information.

 What if I am unable to clear the snow from my sidewalk because of age or disability?

 Unfortunately, snow removal services are not available from the City.
-However, you may be eligible for the Snow Buddies Program.
+However, you may be eligible for the Snow Buddies program.
 The program matches those needing support with individuals (both volunteers and individuals requesting pay) from the community.

-Call 519-421-7665 or visit the Southside Aquatic Centre at 315 Finkle Street for information.
+Call 519-421-7665 or visit the Southside Aquatic Centre at 315 Finkle Street for more information.

 Contact Us